faircloth-lab/phyluce/docs/uce-processing.rst

 `probe.matches.sqlite` is a relational database that summarizes all **valid** matches of contigs to UCE loci across the set of taxa that you fed it.
-The database is created by and for `sqlite_`, which is a very handy, portable SQL database.
-For more info on SQL and SQLITE, see `here_`.
+The database is created by and for sqlite_, which is a very handy, portable SQL database.
+For more info on SQL and SQLITE, see this `sqlite-tutorial`_.
 I'll briefly cover the database contents and use below.

 First, to take a look at the contents of the database run: